 The City of Tulsa is looking forward to continuing to meet the underserved needs of the community and improving the quality of life of principally low and moderate income Tulsans.
-During the fourth year of the Five Year Consolidated Plan, the HUD Development Community Committee has recommended funding twenty-seven (27) external agencies and one (1) City departments to conduct thirty-six (36) activities.
-Total grant funds awarded, including administration, totals \$5,192,493.04
+During the Fifth Year of the Five-Year Consolidated Plan, the HUD Development Community Committee has recommended funding twenty-seven (27) external agencies and one (1) City department to conduct thirty-four (34) activities.
+Total grant funds awarded, including administration, totals \$6,469,651